drghirlanda/alex/Docs/Roadmap.md

   key that has been pressed. we need to change the OneTrial function a bit as well as the data file format.

+- Again on last point, we should probably write *one line for response* in the data files.

 - Check Manual for styles and typos.

 - Example suite.
 Include also "cognitive" tasks like a categorization